PostHog/posthog.com/contents/docs/deployment/deploy-aws-clickhouse.md

 As opposed to the open source version, this deployment uses ClickHouse instead of PostgreSQL as the underlying database.
 ClickHouse is [a highly scalable database that was designed for performant analytical queries](https://clickhouse.tech/).

-> Warning: This deployment mechanism is still experimental, not yet publicly accessible and you will currently need a license to use clickhouse.
+> Warning: This deployment mechanism is still experimental, not yet publicly accessible and you will currently need a license to use ClickHouse.
 To get a license, please message [sales@posthog.com](mailto:sales@posthog.com)

 ## How it works